Virginia’s diverse economy and strong business climate provide a gateway to North America for Japanese companies.

 - Average workers' compensation costs among the nation’s lowest

-Virginia is ranked No.4 in Forbes and No. 4 by CNBC in their Best States for Business studies.
-The Commonwealth also ranked No. 1 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.
+Virginia is ranked No. 1 by CNBC and No.4 by Forbes in their Best States for Business studies.
+The Commonwealth also ranked No. 3 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.

 Japanese Companies with Virginia Locations

-In the last 10 years, over $1.7 billion in capital investment has been announced by Japanese companies in Virginia.
-(Source: fDi Markets)
+In the last 5 years, over $32.5 billion in capital investment has been made by Japanese companies in Virginia.
+(Source: BEA)